 In Conclusion

 You may find it frustrating that we are not recommending one rendering intent over another, or that colour management offers so much choice rather than straightforward accuracy.
-When converting colours into a smaller colour space there are compromises to be made and having a choice of rendering intent allows you to choose what YOU prioritise in the image; contrast, saturation, accuracy, or highlight/shadow detail.
+When converting colors into a smaller color space, you must make compromises.
+Having a choice of rendering intent empowers you to prioritize what YOU value in the image: contrast, saturation, accuracy, or highlight/shadow detail.

-Choosing the right rendering intent is just another weapon in your armoury to help you get the very best results every time you hit ‘print’.
+Selecting the right rendering intent adds another tool to your arsenal, empowering you to achieve optimal results every time you hit ‘print’.

 Still confused?